Graduation Invitation Wording

 Graduate School Graduation Wording

 Completing graduate school is the pinnacle of all academic achievements.
 It takes an incredible amount of hard work and determination in order to get this far.
-And since this is such an important occasion, there should be no shortage of formal language in your invitations.
+And since this is such an important occasion, it's appropriate to use formal language in your invitations.

 I, Thomas Oliver Marche